-Betsy is now available to take instructions as a 2nd Six Pupil and accepts instructions in all areas of criminal law and lower level Personal Injury matters.
+Betsy is available to take instructions in all areas of crime.

 82 King St,